abadonna/defold-ink/README.md

 Then you can require the ```ink.story``` module.

+Alternatively - try this [defold project template](https://github.com/abadonna/text-adventure-template) that provides a good start for creating game with Ink and Defold.

 ## Documentation
 ### create(json)
 Parses the Ink json string and returns a story instance.
 Make sure it's UTF8!